 Trafficking Culture is an interdisciplinary research consortium with an overall interest in understanding the illicit trade in cultural objects, developing and refining an evidence base for promoting effective policy interventions to reduce this global form of trafficking.

-Our researchers, based at Glasgow University, Oxford University, and the University of Victoria at Wellington, combine criminological and archaeological expertise and participate in a number of independent, but thematically-overlapping research projects, supported by the rest of the Trafficking Culture consortium and by other colleagues.
+Our researchers, based at Maastricht University, Oxford University, University of Victoria at Wellington, and University of Glasgow combine criminological and archaeological expertise and participate in a number of independent, but thematically-overlapping research projects, supported by the rest of the Trafficking Culture consortium and by other colleagues.
 Our work is geographically diverse and inherently interdisciplinary.

 - Analysis of antiquities sales and acquisitions data in order to provide size and shape estimates for the international illicit market